Authored by the expert who managed and guided the team behind the Turkey Property Pack

 As of early 2026, you do not need a Turkish residence permit to purchase property in Turkey, as property ownership and immigration status are handled as completely separate processes by different government agencies.

-The main practical challenge non-resident buyers face when completing a property purchase remotely in Turkey is coordinating document translations, bank transfers in foreign currency, and ensuring the power of attorney is properly apostilled, which requires careful planning and reliable local support.
+The main practical challenge non-resident buyers face when completing a property purchase remotely in Turkey is coordinating document translations, international bank transfers in foreign currency, and ensuring the power of attorney is properly apostilled, which requires careful planning and reliable local support.

 Can US citizens own land in Turkey?